Do you plan to take a long RV road trip and wonder where you can dump the waste tanks and refill your fresh water holding tank along the way?

 Cross-contamination from using the hose to rinse off your sewer connections or other RV chores can quickly lead to a holding tank full of harmful bacteria.
 Once this happens, you’ll need to sanitize your RV’s entire water system to make it safe again to use.

 Smart RVers also know to hook an inline water filter between your camper and the spigot to ensure safe water goes into your holding tank.
 The filters are affordable, small, and easy to attach, so always carry a couple in your RV travel kit.

-- 125 Gallon Capacity Fresh or Gray Water Holding Tank Manufactured by Class A Customs - BPA FREE - NSF Approved Materials - Fresh & Drinking Water Safe - Can be used for Gray Water Storage
+- Combo Pack (ONE) 65 Gallon and (ONE) 75 Gallon Fresh or Gray Water Holding Tank Manufactured by Class A Customs - Made from NSF Approved Materials - Fresh & Drinking Water Safe - Can be used for Fresh or Gray Water Storage

 - NON-PRESSURIZED TANK: tank must be vented allowing air in and out during use.
 DO NOT make a sealed connection with a garden hose directly to tank, this is a pressurized connection and will cause tank to explode causing damage.
 For filling tank it is recommended to use a fill dish or other gravity process.

 - 65 and 75 GALLON EACH TANK BUILT-IN FITTINGS: (TWO) 1.5" Female NPT Fitting - fitting is sealed and watertight, to use remove membrane with razor knife (TWO) .5" Female NPT Fitting - fitting is open DO NOT over-tighten fitting damage will occur, use plastic connecting fittings as metal will damage threads.